 The service is available to all enrolled students by appointment, free of charge, between 9 am and 5 pm Mondays to Fridays.
-For staff members, immunizations are available, and first aid service in the case of injury or illness on the campus.
+For staff members, immunizations as well as first aid service in the case of injury or illness on the campus are available.

-The centre is located in Hut E on the northern side of the campus in College Road at the foot of the Basser Steps.
+The centre is located in Hut E on the northern side of the campus in College Road at the foot of Basser Steps.